Kalinjar Fort: Name and entymology

-Mythology
+Abode of Shiva

 Kalinjar finds its mention in ancient Hindu mythological texts.
-According to Hindu legends, it is said that after the Samudra manthan, when Shiva consumed poison that turned his throat blue, he came to Kalinjar and defeated the kaal i.e. achieved victory over death.
-This is the reason why Shiva temple at Kalinjar is called Neelkanth (blue-throated).
+According to Hindu legends, it is said that after the Samudra Manthan, when Shiva consumed poison that turned his throat blue, he came to Kalinjar and defeated kaal; i.e. achieved victory over death.
+This is why the Shiva temple at Kalinjar is called Neelkanth (blue-throated).
 Since then, the hill has been considered a holy site.